-Business mentors and business coaches can both deliver a huge amount to your business, and help you grow.
+Business mentors and business coaches can both deliver a huge amount to your business and help you grow.
 However, they’re both somewhat misunderstood.

 I’ve built a quiz to help you understand which you might benefit from most at this point.

-Most of the most successful people in the world have coaches and mentors to help them on their journey.
+Many of the most successful people in the world have coaches and mentors to help them on their journey.

-I’m a coach, but I fully support the mentoring industry, so don’t go into this article thinking it aims to push you toward coaching; coaching is about what’s right for you and it would be totally unethical of me to suggest something that I knew was wrong for a client.
+I’m a coach, but I fully support the mentoring industry, so don’t go into this article thinking it aims to push you toward coaching.
+Coaching is about what’s right for you, and it would be totally unethical of me to suggest something that I knew was wrong for a client.

 Let’s assume you are driving a car (your business).

 A coach would sit in the passenger seat and ask you about where you want to go, and help you maintain your path and confidence.
-At points you might want to take a break because you’re mentally exhausted, or you may decide that your destination or path needs to change.
+At points, you might want to take a break because you’re mentally exhausted, or you may decide that your destination or path needs to change.
 You’re always in the driving seat.